Deeraj7/Deeraj7/README.md

 ## ✨ Daily Inspiration
 <marquee behavior="scroll" direction="left" scrollamount="5">
-   "There are as many opinions as there are experts." - **Lolly Daskal**
+   "Too much sanity may be madness and the maddest of all, to see life as it is and not as it should be. " - **Lin Yutang**
 </marquee>

 ---